 Speaking about one process of the project’s management, Ian Watson, UK Director of Commercial Solutions, Canon Medical Systems Ltd explains, “The MRI Modular buildings are extremely heavy – around 30 tonnes – so project planning is vital.
 The physics behind achieving the best image quality from the MRI scanner is also key.
 The scanner uses RF technology and to ensure high image quality it is essential that the scanner be shielded from interference from other RF signals.
 Therefore, locations away from moving traffic, lifts and substations are critical.”

 Overall, Canon can support the bespoke diagnostic imaging requirements within any environment due to our match-fit capabilities.
-This includes supplying equipment in a ‘pop-up’ facility at Birmingham 2022, a relocatable MRI Unit at a hospital, modular equipment buildings for a Community Diagnostic Centre, as well as the complete project management and build of a sports arena with a diagnostic imaging centre at Sheffield Community Park Arena.
+This includes supplying equipment in a ‘pop-up’ facility at Birmingham 2022, a relocatable MRI Unit at a hospital, modular equipment buildings for a Community Diagnostic Centre, as well as the complete project management and build of a sports arena with a diagnostic imaging centre at Park Community Arena (Canon Medical Arena).
 Ultimately, the services and complete end-to-end solutions that Canon provides create better and more open access for those using the sites, meaning outcomes are better and costs are reduced.

 Our Mission: Sustainability

 On all our projects, we are always conscious of the legacy we leave.
 As a company, we are committed to becoming carbon net-zero and undertake several initiatives to protect the planet and promote greater prosperity across the communities we work in.